dlumian/PythonBasics/README.md

   ```

 ### [Scikit-Learn](https://scikit-learn.org/stable/)
 Scikit-learn is a machine learning library.
 It offers a wide variety of analysis options, many of which follow a standard order of operations.
 Most commonly, the sequence is to instantiate a model, fit a model, and then predict with the model.
+Includes tools for splitting data for training, testing, and/or cross-validation.

 Analysis types include:
 - Classification